Zero-Shot Learning with Common Sense Knowledge Graphs: Hyperparameters

-Table \ref{hyp:gnn} describes the output dimensions of the node embeddings after each graph neural network layer.
-GCN, DGP, GCNZ, and SGN are linear aggregators and learn only one weight matrix in each of the layers.
-GAT learns a weight matrix for the attention where \(\W_{a} \in \R^{2\mathtt{d_{(l)}} \times 1}\) and uses LeakyReLU activation in the attention.
+Table \ref{tab:hyp:gnn} details the output dimensions of the graph neural network layers.
+ZSL-KG-GAT uses LeakyReLU activation in the attention.
 LeakyReLU has a negative slope of 0.2.
-RGCN learns \(B\) bases weight vectors in the baseline.
+ZSL-KG-RGCN learns \(B\) bases weight vectors in the baseline.
 We found that \(B=1\) performs the best for fine-grained entity typing and object classification.
-For intent classification, we use 10 bases, i.e., \(B=10\).
-In intent classification and fine-grained entity typing, the non-linear activation function after the graph neural network layer is ReLU and in object classification the activation function is LeakyReLU with a negative slope of 0.2.
+In fine-grained entity typing, the activation function after the graph neural network layer is ReLU and following prior work in object classification, the activation function is LeakyReLU with a negative slope of 0.2.

-ZSL-KG-LSTM learns weight matrices inside the aggregator.
-In the LSTM, the dimension of the hidden state is the same as the input dimension.
-ZSL-KG-Tr is a complex architecture with numerous parameters.
-In our transformer module, there are five hyperparameters - input dimension, output dimension, feedforward layer hidden dimension, projection dimension, and the number of transformer layers.
-We use only one transformer layer in all experiments.
+In our transformer module, there are four hyperparameters - input dimension $d_{(l-1)}$, output dimension $d_{(l-1)}$, feedforward layer hidden dimension $d_{(f)}$, and projection dimension $d_{(p)}$.
 The input dimension and output dimensions are the same in the aggregator.
-For instance, in intent classification, the first layer feature for a node is a 300-dim vector and the output dim is also a 300-dim vector.
-For the projection dimension and the feedforward hidden layer, we just take the half times the input dimension.
-For instance, in intent classification, the first layer projection dimension and the feedforward hidden layer dimension is 150, i.e. half times 300.

-We simulate random walks for each node in the ConceptNet graphs and compute the hit probability for the nodes in the neighbourhood.
-The number of steps in the random walk is 20 and the number of restarts is 10.
-Finally, we add one smoothing to the visit counts and normalize the counts for the neighbouring nodes.
+Table \ref{tab:hyp:transformer} details the hyperparameters used in our transformer graph convolutional networks.
+For fine-grained entity typing, we manually tuned the hyperparameters.
+We tuned the hyperparameters on the held-out validation classes for object classification.